Logo Icon

 LSAT Exam Pattern Details

 LSAT is an online mode exam.
 The duration of the exam is 2 hours 20 minutes.
-The questions are objective in nature.
+The questions are objective.

 Section Type Number of Questions Duration